 University of Mumbai

 Established in 1857, the University of Mumbai (known earlier as University of Bombay) was one of the first three universities in India.
 Its architecture is Venetian Gothic inspired.
-It's possible to take a walk around the campus, and have a peek inside both the University Library and Convocation Hall.
-The University Library has exquisite stained glass windows that have been restored to pristine glory.
+It's possible to take a walk around the campus and have a peek inside both the University Library and Convocation Hall.
+The University Library has exquisitely stained glass windows that have been restored to pristine glory.

 - Where: MG Road, Fort, Mumbai.
 Near the High Court.